-- 1. She/he shall fulfill the responsibilities of the editor in her/his absence or discontinuance. - 2.
+- She/he shall fulfill the responsibilities of the editor in her/his absence or discontinuance. - 2.
 She/he shall assist the editor in the editing of the Karisma. - 3.
-She/he shall meet weekly with the editor, outlining the work plan for the week.

-She/he shall check on the follow-through of the ladder diagram to see that the layout planning is on schedule, delegating layouts to various staff members, overseeing the layouts to insure variety in pattern and style, guiding the layout artists in the completion of their work, being responsible for copy and proofreading of the copy.
+She/he shall meet weekly with the editor, outlining the work plan for the week. - She/he shall check on the follow-through of the ladder diagram to see that the layout planning is on schedule, delegating layouts to various staff members, overseeing the layouts to insure variety in pattern and style, guiding the layout artists in the completion of their work.

-- She/he shall assist the editor in negotiating for the publishing company and photographer that are to assist in the publishing of the Karisma and in following the budget as developed in accordance with the budget provisions of the ASB Constitution. - 6.
+- 5. She/he shall assist the editor in negotiating for the publishing company and photographer that are to assist in the publishing of the Karisma and in following the budget as developed in accordance with the budget provisions of the ASB Constitution. - 6.
 Ideally, She/he shall work as "editor in training" for the next year.